Hays title

 Hang out at the Garden Grille & Bar in Hays.

 Hays’ growth has attracted numerous chain hotels.
-The Hilton Garden Inn is the newest hotel in Hays.
-Enjoy a tasty snack at their Garden Grille & Bar.
+Stay at the Hilton Garden Inn and enjoy a tasty snack at their Garden Grille & Bar.
 The potstickers are delicious.
 The Hampton Inn is nearby.
+For a historic experience, stay at the Bissing House Bed and Breakfast.
 Camp at Hays’ newest RV park, Creek Side Resort.

 Pin this to save it for later.